huangc/ThaGA/README.md

 1. Edit and setup the parameters as described in 0SOURCE, then `source 0SOURCE`
 2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
 3. (Optional) If sample vcf is not available, run whole genome variant calling: `sh x1-WGvarSNP-Seek`
-4. Run haplotype search program for haplovar identification: `qsub x2-HaplovarFinder`
+4. Run haplotype search program to identify haplovars: `qsub x2-HaplovarFinder`
 5. Run denovo assembly of haplovar contigs and scaffolds: `qsub x3-TRegGA-denovo`
 6. Run whole genome blat alignment on haplovar contigs: `sh x4-WGblat`
-6. Run indel fingerprinting of haplovar contigs: `qsub x5-WGindelTT`
+6. Run InDel fingerprinting of haplovar contigs: `qsub x5-WGindelTT`
 7. Run superscaffold assembly of haplovar scaffolds: `qsub x6-TRegGA-denovo`
 8. Run rfguided assembly of sample scaffolds using haplovar superscaffolds as reference: `qsub x7-TRegGA-rfguided`
 5. Find main outputs in *data/*.